Sexual Orientation and Gender Identity Nondiscrimination Laws

 All Americans should be free to peacefully live and work according to their deeply held beliefs without fear of unjust government punishment.
 Unfortunately, sexual orientation and gender identity (SOGI) nondiscrimination laws throughout the country undermine this freedom.

 Historically, nondiscrimination laws were meant to shield people from systemic unjust discrimination, especially in housing, employment, and places of public accommodation.
-Therefore, they have prohibited discrimination based on race, sex, and national origin for example.
+Therefore, governments have prohibited discrimination based on immutable characteristics such as race, sex, and national origin for example.
 SOGI nondiscrimination laws add “sexual orientation” and “gender identity” to these existing nondiscrimination laws.

 State and local governments are using these laws to compel creative professionals, like photographers, cake artists, florists, promotional printers, videographers, painters, and calligraphers to express a message they disagree with and in violation of their sincerely held religious beliefs about human sexuality and gender.
-These creative professionals serve all people, but they can’t serve all messages.
+These creative professionals serve all people, but they cannot serve all messages.
+Fortunately, in 2018 and again in 2023, the U.S. Supreme Court upheld First Amendment religious liberty and free speech rights of creative professionals from creating products that promote ideas that violate their religious views.[i]

 Problems with SOGI Laws